nuxeo/nuxeo-java-client/README.md

 All APIs from the client are executable in Asynchronous way.

-All apis are duplicated with an additional parameter `retrofit2.Callback<T>`.
+All APIs are duplicated with an additional parameter `retrofit2.Callback<T>`.

 When no response is needed (204 No Content Status for example), use `retrofit2.Callback<ResponseBody>` (`okhttp3.ResponseBody`).
 This object can be introspected like the response headers or status for instance.